nitely/django-djconfig/README.md

 *There is an easy way to solve this, by saving the raw user input, but that's probably not secure.*

+## Limitations

+* Although you can register several forms, field names must be unique across forms.

 ## Contributing

 Feel free to check out the source code and submit pull requests.